 People always ask me what they should do about the stock market.
-As a financial adviser, I don’t prognosticate about the market or make economic forecasts.
+As a financial professional, I don’t prognosticate about the market or make economic forecasts.
 My job is to help people achieve their financial goals and dreams, no matter what happens in the market.

 For many people, their “financial plan” is little more than the asset allocation and performance of their portfolio, which is backwards.
 If the market is up, people make comments about retiring early.
 If the market’s down, they complain that they will be working forever.
 If your financial plan is done right, when you retire should have nothing to do with the performance of the stock market.

 By nature, the stock market can be volatile.
 When markets look scary, the initial reaction is often to pull out of the market.
 That could be a huge mistake.
 As a J.P.
 Morgan report points out, six of the ten best days in the market occurred within two weeks of the ten worst days in the market.
 If you sell out on those worst days, you will more than likely miss the best days.

 You can’t control the market, but you can control your behavior.

 It all comes down to your tolerance for financial risk.
 Most people have no idea of their risk preferences, or why they own what they own in their portfolio.
 We’ve all seen the risk questionnaires you have to fill out when you open an investment account — whether you are aggressive, conservative, or in between — but people really don’t know how to answer those questions.
 I’ve been using a tool with my clients, which works well in helping people understand how their tolerance of risk aligns with their financial plan and their portfolio.

 The assessment starts with up to 15 questions that quantify how you feel about risk, loss, and gain, with actual numbers.
 Then, it assigns you a risk number on a scale from 1 to 100, where 1 is completely safe and 100 is highly risky.